 A different approach is being taken this year with the cybersurvey.
 The aim was to make it easier for more young people and vulnerable adults to share how they use the internet and social media, and the experiences they have had - whether positive or negative.

-That's why there have been three targeted surveys:
+We have carried out three targeted surveys:

 - a survey for children in mainstream education from year 6 upwards